MalakP/WinRTFtpLibrary/README.md

 # FtpLibrary
-A simple library for windows phone 8.1
+A simple library for ftp request on windows phone 8.1